 The richness pattern of ant subfamilies along each gradient coarsely resembles the species and genus richness patterns, though it is less distinct due to the smaller number of subfamilies.
 The distribution of subfamily richness patterns is not significantly different from that of the species richness patterns (Fig.4, black and white bars; Fisher's Exact Tests: nspecies=20, nsubfamily=16, P=0.10; nspecies=16, nsubfamily=16, P=0.20) nor from that of the genus richness patterns (Fig. 4, gray and white bars; Fisher's Exact Test: n=16, P=0.84).
 As at the species and genus levels, the distribution of subfamily richness patterns does not vary significantly between tropical and temperate gradients (Fisher's Exact Test: n=16, P=0.28).
 The log number of subfamilies predicts the log number of species, though less reliably than does the number of genera (R2 mean: 0.79).

 Ant richness is often high at intermediate elevations.
 This is true at the species, genus, or subfamily level.
 The underlying ecological or evolutionary factors driving richness may create similar patterns all multiple taxonomic levels.
 While it may seem intuitive that the number of species would increase with the number of genera, in fact species communities can be phylogenetically over- or under-dispersed (Webb et al. 2002).
-The degree phylogenetic dispersion likely arises from the interplay of environmental filtering, neutral processes, and competition (Webb et al. 2002; Kembel and Hubbell 2006; Machac et al. 2011).
+The degree of? phylogenetic dispersion likely arises from the interplay of environmental filtering, neutral processes, and competition (Webb et al. 2002; Kembel and Hubbell 2006; Machac et al. 2011).
 The similarity in richness patterns across taxonomic levels suggests that species across the many genera and subfamilies of ants along each gradient respond similarly to the combination of processes affecting speciation and community assembly.

 Dominant taxa